netzkolchose/django-computedfields/docs/examples.rst

         OtherModel.objects.filter(some_condition).update(some_field=new_value)
         update_dependent(OtherModel.objects.filter(some_condition), update_fields=['some_field'])

-Of course there is a catch in using `update_dependent` directly - bulk actions that change reverse fk relations need another preparation step, if they are part of a computed field dependency:
+Of course there is a catch in using `update_dependent` directly - bulk actions altering fk relations need another preparation step, if they are part of a computed field dependency as reverse relation:

 .. code-block:: python